Finding Interpretable Prompt-Specific Circuits in Language Models: Indirect Object Identification (IOI)

 Figure \ref{fig:baba-circuit-gpt-proper-noun} shows that the ``proper noun" feature is used in a similar fashion in the BABA representative, but that the ``second item" pathway also makes use of the ``proper noun" feature.
 Here, the same MLPs (0, 1, 2, 7, and 8) provide the ``proper noun" annotation as before.
 However, here, MLP 0's annotation is also used by heads that are outputting the ``second item in a parallel pair" signal.
 This shows that the fact that ``Kelly" is a proper noun contributes to attention paid by the heads outputting the ``second item" signal.

 \paragraph{Pythia: Comparing Templates 9 and 10.}

-As described in Section \ref{sec:circuits}, in the case of Pythia we compare circuits from representatives of Templates 9 and 10 (center of Figure~\ref{fig:signals-comp-models}).
-The template 9 representative is ``When Marco and William were working at the store, Marco gave a computer to," while the template 10 representative is "While Jack and Lewis were commuting to the station, Jave gave a stack to."
+For Pythia, we compare circuits from representatives of Templates 9 and 10 (see Figure~\ref{fig:app-signals-comp-models}, middle).
+The template 9 representative is ``When Marco and William were working at the store, Marco gave a computer to," while the template 10 representative is "While Jack and Lewis were commuting to the station, Jack gave a stack to."
 The circuits are highly similar, but show some differences.
 One difference is the presence of head (4, 5) in template 10, attending to the token pair (to(1), to(1)).
 To understand the reason for this difference, we show the two circuits and their signal interpretations in Figure~\ref{fig:pythia-template-circuits}.
 Comparing these two circuits, we see that the difference arises because in template 10, there are two instances of the work ``to,'' which requires additional disambiguation by the model.
 We see that head (4, 5) is recruited to annotate the second ``to" so that it signifies the predecessor of a noun phrase.
 This makes it clear that the second ``to" is introducing the indirect object and that the IO should be moved to it.

-\paragraph{Gemma: Examples of non-IOI tasks.} Finally, we include examples of tasks that are not IOI, to illustrate the breadth and value of the interpretable circuits generated by ACC++.